DGrayFreeman/interview-2026/README.md

 ## Task

 The starter serves `GET /api/albums` (+ `/:id`) and renders one hard-coded album card.
+You should iterate on this, building a web app that does the following:

 1. Render the album collection from the API, with loading and error states
 2. CRUD: create, edit, and delete albums from the UI — write the API routes, persist to the JSON file, validate input
 3. At least one search / filter / sort
-4. One feature of your choice, described in a short `NOTES.md` (what, why, tradeoffs, AI tool usage)
+4. One creative feature of your choice, described in a short `NOTES.md` (what, why, tradeoffs, AI tool usage)

 AI tools are allowed.